Seersucker is a spring/summer staple here in the South.

 Seriously…their food is amazing and their margaritas are delish!

-I don’t just get a lot of my refashionables from Revente’s Last Call, I also buy a lot of accessories from there, too (including these sweet Steve Madden kicks!)! :)
+I don’t just get a lot of my refashionables from thrift shops I also buy a lot of accessories from them too (including these sweet Steve Madden kicks!)! 🙂